jerryOkafor/aoc-2021/README.md

 # aoc-2021

+> Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.
+>
+> By Antoine de Saint-Exupéry

 Welcome to the Advent of Code[^aoc] Kotlin project created by [jerryokafor][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.

 In this repository, jerryokafor is about to provide solutions for the puzzles using [Kotlin][kotlin] language.